THE SACRAMENT OF MARRIAGE

 Engaged couples should have adequate time to prepare in a serious way for marriage.
 Our Parish and Diocese Policy requires that couples register for marriage with the parish at least six months in advance of the wedding date.
 No date for marriage is final until all canonical preparation and requirements have been completed.

 How we prepare for marriage at St. Anthony of Padua and in the Diocese of Tucson

-- Diocese of Tucson Prenuptial Inquiry: You can download and fill out the Prepnuptial Inquiry here.
-(Insert link) You should know the answers to all the questions, buy if you get confused call or email the parish administrative assistant at (Insert link) or call at 520.836.0601.
+- Fill out a Diocese of Tucson Prenuptial Inquiry; You should know the answers to all the questions, but if you get confused call the parish administrative assistant at 520.836.0601.

-- Two affidavits of Freedom to Marry that can be downloaded here.
-Your parents, aunts, uncles, siblings and long-time friends can fill out these affidavits.
-It is important that you find someone who has know you during the period of time that you have been eligible for marriage.
+- Two affidavits of Freedom to Marry; Your parents, aunts, uncles, siblings and long-time friends can fill out these affidavits.
+It is important that you find someone who has known you during the period of time that you have been eligible for marriage.
 These affidavits should be filled out in front of a parish priest, deacon or appointed staff member.

 - You can receive a wedding date after meeting with the parish priest.

 St. Anthony of Padua Parish has a very active marriage preparation program headed by our parish deacons and married couples.
 The marriage preparation program covers Catholic teaching about marriage including marital morality.
 The program also asks that you prepare yourselves by discussing:

 - Couples should have an understanding of how their families have influenced them regarding life and love.

 - Couples should discuss what they expect and hope to receive from their married sexual love.